CISecurity/CSAT-Docs/docs/source/CSAT Pro Deployment.md

 In this section, the installer will be extracting all necessary files into the installation directory chosen.
 This process may take a few minutes.

 ####Set Up Database Admin####
+On this page, we need to set up the password for the Neo4j database admin user.
+By default, the user name is `neo4j`.
+The password has some requirements, which are: 1 letter, 1 number, 1 special character `!@#$%^&`, and must be 8-64 characters long.

 ####Installing and Starting CIS CSAT Pro####
+Here, the installer is starting up the Neo4j service, and is creating and starting the CIS CSAT Pro service.
+This can take a few minutes.

 ####Finished####
 At this point, the installer has finished setting up and CIS CSAT Pro is starting.
 It may take a few minutes for the application to be accessible.
 From here, you can check out the User Guide on how to log in and use CIS CSAT Pro.